 They're not trying out for it.

-We pay a fee as a parent, they get a uniform shirt, we um you know, get uh they go to the games and all of that.
+We, you know, get, they go to the games and all of that.

 So at the end, when they're all given a trophy because they've all played and they've all done their best.

-Wait, your kids are giving wait, wait, wait, wait, your kids are given trophies too?
+Wait, your kids are giving, wait, wait, wait, wait.

-Even today I can't wait till I get older.
+Even today, I can't wait till I get older.

 The older I get, the better things get.

-It's always been the case, I knew it would be the case.
+It's always been the case.

 I hated being 20 and 30.

-I despise, I hated going through all that, but I had to to get where I am, and I knew I'd be where I am if I just wanted to get there.
+I hated going through all that, but I had to to get where I am.

-I would never be one of these people that said, Well, son, you may be complaining, but I had to walk five miles in the snow with no shoes some days just to get to school.
+I would never be one of these people that said, well, son, you may be complaining, but I had to walk five miles in the snow with no shoes some days just to get to school.

 You know, you hear all that growing up from your parents.